 I don't know, my friend, but I'm so glad you know it tastes good.
 It's often a labor of love and slowly cooked over many hours.
 But rest assured, even if it's a quick curry you're whipping up, you'll love it.

 If you want to learn more about Indian Cooking, or understand how to make curry, make sure to check out my guide to stocking an essential Indian Pantry.
-Then, make sure to check out all my recipes for Indian curries - I suggest you start with the chana masala, and serve that with some cumin rice, homemade naan, and a side of yogurt-sauce (raita).
+Then, make sure to check out all my recipes for Indian curries - I suggest you start with the chana masala (or this delicious chickpea spinach curry), and serve that with some cumin rice, homemade naan, and a side of yogurt-sauce (raita).

 Check out some of my other delicious Indian recipes here: